Dover11/iOS-19/README.md

 ```
 ------

-<p align="Center">After a lenghty amount of reasearch by the totally real development team at Apple, we have decided to bring APK support to iPhone, development is still in progress.</p>
+<p align="Center">After a lengthy amount of research by the totally genuine development team at Apple, we have decided to bring APK support to iPhone; development is still in progress.</p>

 ### Sideloading
-Due to legal reasons iPhone user's witin the EU will now be able to sideload applications onto their iPhones.
+Due to legal reasons, iPhone user's within the EU will now be able to sideload applications onto their iPhones.

 ### RCS
 Limited RCS support has been added to iMessages for images sent by iPhone.